carlosolarte/java-dist/docs/03-networking/content.md

 - _UDP_: Protocol for sending packages (__datagrams__)
 - Useful when there is no need of a dedicated _point-to-point_ channel

+> A datagram is an independent, __self-contained__ message sent over the network
+> whose arrival, arrival time, and content are not guaranteed.

 ---
 ### Datagrams